-Norton‘s malware scanner protects your computer from all kinds of malware, including worms, rootkits, trojans, and ransomware.
+Norton’s malware scanner protects your computer from all kinds of malware, including worms, rootkits, trojans, and ransomware.
 It uses heuristic analysis, a huge malware database, and machine learning to catch known and emerging malware threats.
-There were no slowdowns for me while I ran the scan, and Norton scanned my entire computer in less than an hour.
+There were no slowdowns for me while I ran the scan, and Norton scanned my entire computer in 40 minutes.

-To test Norton, I had an archive of over 1,000 malware samples on my computer.
+I’m really happy with how Norton’s malware scanner performed.
+To test it, I hid an archive of over 1,000 malware samples on my computer.
 Norton’s malware scanner found and quarantined every sample, including those I’d put in password-protected folders.

 Norton’s real-time protection is super reliable, too.
 I tried downloading the same 1,000 samples, and Norton blocked the download before it started.
 I was also able to stop multiple simulated ransomware attacks — some of which Windows’s own protections allowed through.

-Avast’s malware scanner and real-time protections performed just as well as Norton’s.
-However, it took Avast slightly longer (approximately 1 hour) to complete a full scan, which is slower than Norton’s 40-minute scan.
+Avast’s malware scanner and real-time protection performed just as well as Norton’s.
+However, it took Avast slightly longer (just under an hour) to complete a full scan, which is slower than Norton’s 40-minute scan.
 The scan didn’t have a noticeable impact on my PCs speeds while it was running.

 Avast vs. Norton: Web Security

-Norton includes a Safe Web feature that can keep your computer protected from all kinds of phishing attacks.
+Norton includes a Safe Web feature to keep your computer protected from phishing attacks.
 When I tested Safe Web, it blocked every sample phishing site I tried to visit, including sample phishing sites that Chrome and Firefox’s built-in protections missed.

 Norton also provides color-coded evaluations of each website in your search results.
-Green websites are secure, you should use caution when visiting orange websites, and red websites are confirmed as phishing websites or websites containing malware.
+Green websites are secure, orange websites are suspicious but not necessarily dangerous, and red websites are confirmed as phishing websites or websites containing malware.
 The evaluations are pretty good, but sometimes they judge websites harshly, so you still need to use a bit of common sense when you have them enabled.

-Avast’s web protection tools are pretty good.
+Avast’s web protection tools are pretty good, too.
 I attempted to visit 100+ phishing sites listed on PhishTank, and Avast successfully detected and blocked most of them, but it missed some that Norton blocked.
 It did catch several phishing sites that slipped past my browser’s (Firefox) default protections, though.

 I also like Avast’s Real Site feature, which protects you from DNS hijacking.
 This prevents hackers from stealthily redirecting you to phishing sites when you enter a legitimate URL into your browser.